hal/halos-distribution/README.md

 ## Development

-To run halOS in development, follow the related sections for the [proxy](https://github.com/hal/halos-proxy#development) and the [console](https://github.com/hal/halos-console#development).
+To run halOS in dev mode, follow the related sections for the [proxy](https://github.com/hal/halos-proxy#development) and the [console](https://github.com/hal/halos-console#development).